danieltj27/usernamegradients/README.md

 1. Add the extension files into the `ext/danieltj/usernamegradients` directory.
 2. Log in to the Admin Control Panel and install the extension.
+3. Go to the Manage Groups page within the ACP and configure the group gradient settings.

 ## Licence